-As a senior member of CEB’s global research team, Matt has overseen dozens of original quantitative and qualitative research studies on all aspects of customer service strategy and sales productivity.
-Matt has presented these compelling findings to hundreds of senior executives and management teams around the world, including those for many Fortune 500 companies.
+A seasoned research leader, Matt has overseen dozens of original quantitative and qualitative research studies on topics ranging from customer service strategy to sales effectiveness and has presented findings to hundreds of senior executives and management teams around the world, including those of many Fortune 500 companies.

 Nick Toman oversees the global research operation and product development for CEB’s Sales Leadership Council, which serves more than 650 sales organizations around the world.

 For the past decade, Nick has conducted numerous research studies in the space of customer service and sales effectiveness and presented these findings to Fortune 500 business leaders and management teams.
 Nick’s expertise spans a variety of topics including talent management, customer experience management, sales and service operations management, sales and service strategy, sales enablement and organizational culture.
 He most enjoys researching the intersection where behavioral economics and social science meet traditional business management.